health-data-science-OR/coding-for-ml/content/03_mgt/03_pypi/01_pypi.md

 In prior versions of this book I included material that built an installable python package using `setuptools` + `build` and the script `setup.py` (plus several other files!).
 That approach still works and is employed by many major data science packages.
 However, I have found that a `hatch` + `pyproject.toml` is a cleaner and simpler solution overall.
 You can still access my `setuptools` materials in the archived [version 2.0.2 of the book.](https://zenodo.org/records/10016866)
 ```

 This is the important file for `pip` and controls the installation of your package.
 TOML standards for [Tom's Obvious Minimal Language](https://toml.io/en/).
 In simple terms `pyproject.toml` is readable way to write down the configuration of of your package.
-It includes information about how what building the package and all the package "meta-data" e.g. name, version, description.
+It includes information about what software is used to build the package and all the package "meta-data" e.g. name, version, description.
 I've included a reusable template in the repo that can be used to edit.
 Let's take a look at the full file and break it down.

 ```toml
 [build-system]